 Recently he completed 8 years as an appointed member of the General Chiropractic Council (GCC) and Chair of the GCC Education Committee.

 Matthew is a trustee of the Arthritis and Musculoskeletal Alliance.
 He was previously President of the British Chiropractic Association and Director Post-Registration Training (PRT) at the Royal College of Chiropractors responsible for management and implementation of national first-year graduate education programme.
-He is still a PRT Tutor and Trainer responsible for mentoring new graduates.
+He has been a PRT Tutor and Trainer responsible for mentoring new graduates.
+He is also a member of the course evaluation team for the European Council on Chiropractic Education.

-He graduated from the Anglo-European College of Chiropractors (AECC) in 1987 and is in private practice in Brighton.
+He graduated from the Anglo-European College of Chiropractic (AECC) in 1987 and is in private practice in Brighton.

 Sir Graeme is a Scottish doctor who was President, later Chair, of the General Medical Council until April 2009.
 He is also currently Emeritus Professor of Medicine at the Universities of London and Aberdeen and was an honorary consultant nephrologist at Guy's and St Thomas' NHS Foundation Trust and Aberdeen Royal Infirmary.
 He was previously Vice-Principal at King's College London and Dean of Guy's, King's College and St Thomas' Hospitals' Medical & Dental School.
 He was knighted in 2002 for services to medicine and medical education.